jfb-h/synthetic-tourism/documents/papers/main.typ

 However, there are methodological hurdles in determining the actual effects.
 In the specific case of the Guggenheim Museum, idiosyncratic factors such as the dissolution of the terrorist organization ETA, general tourism developments, economic cycles, the increasing attractiveness of neighboring regions, and comprehensive urban developments must be taken into account, making it challenging to isolate the phenomenon @plaza2000 @voltes-dorta2016.
 Another illustration underscores the difficulty of capturing the causal effects of exceptional architecture on tourism.
-The study by Dreher et al. @dreher2020 examines the tourist effect of the Kunsthaus Graz, Austria (an architecturally exceptional art exhibition center inaugurated in 2003) based on the number of museum visitors on the number of overnight stays in the city.
+The study by #cite(<dreher2020>, form: "prose") examines the tourist effect of the Kunsthaus Graz, Austria (an architecturally exceptional art exhibition center inaugurated in 2003) based on the number of museum visitors on the number of overnight stays in the city.
 The results show that, despite a decline in visitor numbers to the museum, overnight stays in the city increased.
 The authors characterize the study’s outcome as a “rather sobering finding” (p.
 449), since they discovered no statistical proof indicating that Kunsthaus Graz played a direct role in the upswing of overnight tourism.
 However, they posit that the impact on tourism is more attributed to the architecture itself rather than the exhibitions because the museum operates as an icon representing the city, drawing in tourists without necessarily motivating them to explore the art exhibitions.